allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 </figure>

 ### Enabling Fast Commit
-When reading ext4 journaling we stumbled upon an [article](https://lwn.net/Articles/842385/) describing a new feature introduced in Linux 5.10 called
+When reading about ext4 journaling, we stumbled upon an [article](https://lwn.net/Articles/842385/) describing a new feature introduced in Linux 5.10 called
 _fast commits_.
 As explained in the article, _fast commit_ is a lighter-weight journaling method that could result in performance boost for certain workloads.

 We enabled _fast commit_ on one of the brokers. **We noticed that max write latency decreased significantly.** Diving deeper we found out that on a broker with
 _fast commit_ enabled:
 * The latency of _jdb2_journal_commit_transaction_ decreased by an order of magnitude.
-This meant that periodic journal commits were indeed much faster thanks to enabling fast commits.
+This meant that periodic journal commits were indeed much faster thanks to enabling _fast commits_.
 * Slow ext4 writes occurred at the same time when there was a spike in latency of _jbd2_fc_begin_commit_.
 This method is part of the _fast commit_ flow.
 It became the new source of latency but its maximum latency was lower than that of _jdb2_journal_commit_transaction_ without fast commits.